WALLACE W HANSEN

 Check native plants growing in non-cultivated areas in your vicinity as a start.
 Once established, most natives will go through the typical July - Sep dry period without water.
 The two toughest attractive native plants in the Willamette Valley are Doug Firs and Tall OR Grape, in my opinion.
 Many perennials, such as Camas & Trilliums go dormant in the dry season.

-Andromeda polifolia (Bog Rosemary), Arctostaphylos uva-ursi (Kinnikinnik), Asarum caudatum (Wild Ginger), Ceanothus prostratus (Squaw Carpet), Cornus canadensis (Bunchberry), Dicentra formosa (Bleeding Heart), Fragaria chiloensis (Coastal Strawberry), Gaultheria shallon (Salal), Linnaea borealis (Twinflower), Mahonia repens (Creeping OR Grape), Maianthemum dilatatum (False Lily-of-the-Valley), Oxalis oregona (Oxalis), Smilacina stellata (Star-Flowered Solomon's Seal), Vancouveria hexandra (Inside-Out Flower).
+Andromeda polifolia (Bog Rosemary), Arctostaphylos uva-ursi (Kinnikinnik), Asarum caudatum (Wild Ginger), Ceanothus prostratus (Squaw Carpet), Cornus canadensis (Bunchberry), Dicentra formosa (Bleeding Heart), Fragaria chiloensis (Coastal Strawberry), Gaultheria shallon (Salal), Linnaea borealis (Twinflower), Mahonia repens (Creeping Oregon Grape), Maianthemum dilatatum (False Lily-of-the-Valley), Oxalis oregona (Oxalis), Smilacina stellata (Star-Flowered Solomon's Seal), Vancouveria hexandra (Inside-Out Flower).

 Native ferns are shade plants.
 Do not use in full sun.
 Use the magnificent native Sword Fern as a strong design element in the shade garden - supplement with other fine native ferns.